AInsights Entry for Anisaldehyde (CAS: 50984-52-6)

 5. Use in Fragrances

-In fragrance applications, anisaldehyde is used in floral, oriental, and gourmand fragrance families.
-It serves as a modifier or impact note, providing warmth and sweetness.
-Typical concentrations range from trace amounts to 1% in the fragrance oil, depending on the desired intensity.
-Anisaldehyde contributes primarily to the middle notes of a fragrance due to its moderate volatility.
+In perfumery, anisaldehyde is utilized in various fragrance families, including oriental and floral compositions.
+It acts as a modifier or impact note, contributing to the sweetness and warmth of the fragrance.
+Typical concentrations range from trace amounts to 1% in the final product, depending on the desired effect.
+Anisaldehyde is considered a middle note due to its moderate volatility.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts